tianocore-training/Lab_Material_FW/FW/Documentation/Application_examples/AppExamplesMd/EmulatorPkg.dsc.md

 # These can be changed on the command line.
 ```
 ## Define Switches to determine some configurations

+The following is a list of MACRO definitions that can be passe from the build command using the “-D” switch.
+If used, the value changes to “TRUE”

 ```
   DEFINE  ADD_SHELL_STRING         = FALSE
   #